walkerRnD/codebuff/backend/knowledge.md

 6. **Environment Variables**: Use environment variables for configuration and sensitive information.
 7. **Code Style**: Follow consistent coding style and use tools like Prettier for formatting.

-## Diffing Algorithm

-- The `generateDiffBlocks` function uses a sliding window approach to find matches between old and new file content.
-- The `windowSize` parameter in `findNextMatch` affects the algorithm's behavior:
-  - Larger values can help handle scattered small changes better.
-  - However, increasing `windowSize` has downsides:
-    - Decreased performance (O(windowSize^2) time complexity per `findNextMatch` call).
-    - Potential for less accurate diffs with very large values.
-    - May mask large-scale structural changes if set too high.
-  - The optimal `windowSize` depends on typical file structures and change patterns in the project.
-  - Consider profiling with different `windowSize` values to find the best balance for your use case.

 ## Web Scraping

 The backend now includes a web scraping tool that allows the AI assistant to retrieve content from external web pages.
 This functionality is useful for gathering information from documentation, APIs, or other web-based resources.